opensearch-project/documentation-website/_search-plugins/ltr/logging-features.md

     ]
 }
 ```

-We also need to point OpenSearch LTR at the features to log.
-To do this we use the sltr OpenSearch query, included with OpenSearch LTR.
-We construct this query such that it:

-  - Has a `_name` (the OpenSearch named queries feature) to refer to it
-  - Refers to the featureset we created above `more_movie_features`
-  - Passes our search keywords "rambo" and whatever other parameters our features need
+{% include copy-curl.html %}

+The OpenSearch Learning to Rank plugin needs to be pointed at the features to log.
+The `sltr` query, which is part of the plugin, can be used for this purpose.
+The `sltr` query has a `_name` (the OpenSearch named queries feature) to reference it, refers to the previously created feature set `more_movie_features`, and passes the search keywords `rambo` and any other required parameters, as shown in the following example query:

 ```json
 {